edorado93/edorado93.github.io/_posts/2016-03-04-life-lessons.md

 In our day-to-day lives performing the same laborious mundane tasks over and over again can be extremely overwhelming.
 So much so that we always try to find an answer to the question

->"What's in it for me ?"
+<i class="fas fa-book-dead"></i> "What's in it for me ?"
+{: .notice--danger}

 We always look for opportunities that would benefit us.
 In the process, we even tend to hurt others and if someone is facing a problem or has a contrasting viewpoint, we tend to go all out against them and criticize them for being different.
 My suggestion?

-> Step in the shoes of the other person and try walking a mile.
+Step in the shoes of the other person and try walking a mile.
 Be empathetic to them.
 Prove the cynical ideology of people wrong by understanding others' viewpoints as well and understanding them and at times even accepting them without letting your ego get in the way.

 ## Health is wealth